weserv/rpms/README.md

 # rpms.weserv.nl

-Spec files and patches used for building libvips and dependencies in RHEL 8 (and it's derivatives).
+Spec files and patches used for building the nginx weserv module and dependencies in RHEL 8 (and it's derivatives).

 ## Build instructions

-Build the libvips RPM within a Docker container:
+Build the `nginx-mod-weserv` RPM within a Docker container:

 * Clone this repository.
     ```bash